nikolaiqa/nikolaiqa/README.md

 [![logo](assets/logo1.gif)](https://github.com/nikolaiqa)

-# Hi there! 👋
+# Hi there!
-## My name is Nikolai and you may get some information about me and my skills here
+## My name is Nikolai and you may get more information about me below